CADS-WSSU/WSSU-AI-Ethics-Modules/Foreign Language Studies: World Film/Overview/README.md

 10. Sustainable Development
 The development and use of AIS must be carried out to ensure a strong environmental sustainability of the planet.
+## Preliminary Bibliography
+Primary:

+My Holo Love.
+Dir.
+Sang-yeop, Lee and Yoon Jong-Ho.
+Netflix.
+Studio Dragon.
+South Korea, 2020.

+What Happened to Monday?
+Dir.
+Tommy Wirkola.
+Netflix.
+2017.

+Secondary:

+The MontréAl Declaration for a Responsible Development of Artificial Intelligence Foreword Principles Consult the Glossary of the Declaration, montrealdeclaration-responsibleai.com/the-declaration/.
+Accessed 3 Dec.
+2023.

+Nielsen, Esben B., and Gregers Andersen.
+"The Cruel Optimism of Anthropocene Technologies: Suspicion and Fascination of Technology in Okja, what Happened to Monday, and Geostorm."
+Journal of Popular Culture, vol. 55, no. 4, 2022, pp. 735-754.

+Park, Jinhee.
+"Virtual Technology in Netflix K-Drama: Augmented Reality, Hologram, and Artificial Intelligence."
+International Journal of Communication (Online), vol. 17, 2023, pp. 130.

+"Recommendations on the Ethics of Artificial Intelligence."
+23 Nov.
+2021, unesdoc.unesco.org/ark:/48223/pf0000381137.
+Accessed 3 Dec.
+2023.

+Russell, Stuart J. and Peter Norvig.
+Artificial Intelligence: A Modern Approach.
+4th.
+Edition.
+Englewood Cliffs, N.J., Prentice Hall, 2021.

 ## Assessment Rubric
 The student’s work will be assessed using the AAC&U Ethical Reasoning VALUE Rubric available at VALUE Rubrics - [Ethical Reasoning | AAC&U (aacu.org)](https://www.aacu.org/initiatives/value-initiative/value-rubrics/value-rubrics-ethical-reasoning)